I-Like-Android/i-like-android.github.io/docs/storage.md

 ::: warning READ ME!
 This section is a place for the developer (me) to store all the things that will be added soon but either doesn't have a page or a location yet, or I am storing it here for further testing.
 Things will come and go from here and if something is somewhere, you wont find it here (unless I screw up... lol)

-Welcome to the page you ain't supposed to be at lmao
 :::

 * [**DroidFS**](https://f-droid.org/packages/sushi.hardcore.droidfs) - encryption